-While we waited, we sat down on one of the many of the benches surrounding the corral where “city- pampered” dogs like mine got to show off their own level of experience at herding the three sheep that trailed closely alongside the handler.
+While we waited, we sat down on one of the many benches surrounding the corral where “city-pampered” dogs like mine got to show off their own level of experience at herding the three sheep that trailed closely alongside the handler.
 My dog’s antsy paws began to pitter-patter in excitement.

 We also visited their agility courses.
-My dogs followed me as I guided each up a teeter totter, two-part ramp, and a tunnel.
-When your dog isn’t herding sheep and is friendly with other dogs, they even have a large fenced in field for unleashing to run at their own pace of farm freedom.
+My dogs followed me as I guided each up a teeter-totter, a two-part ramp, and a tunnel.
+When your dog isn’t herding sheep and is friendly with other dogs, they even have a large fenced-in field for unleashing to run at their own pace of farm freedom.

-It was a true team building experience between dog and owner.
+It was a true team-building experience between the dog and the owner.
 To watch him embrace something he was originally bred to do in a safe manner was totally exciting and fulfilling to me.

-The couple even encourage those who do not have dogs to come to enjoy the farm with them.
+The couple even encourages those who do not have dogs to come to enjoy the farm with them.
 They take pride in what they do and encourage anyone to come and watch.